 Are yours WEAK-LY Team Meetings or WEEKLY Team Meetings?
 Are your team meetings profitable?
-Do the help everyone be more productive?
+Do they help everyone be more productive?
 Do they improve team culture?
 If not, you NEED to keep reading.

-Team meetings are an opportunity for you and your team to go over some crucial things.
-In this week’s video Michael Hellickson goes over WHY you need to have weekly team meetings, who should be there and what you should be talking about to be efficient and profitable during that meeting.
+Team meetings are an opportunity for you and your team to go over some crucial items.
+In this week’s video, Michael Hellickson goes over WHY you need to have weekly team meetings, who should be there, and what you should be talking about to be efficient and profitable during that meeting.

 M – Members

 You need to be asking about and recognizing who has done well recently.
 You will also award a Team Member of the Month, which can go to anyone (admin, agent, lender, etc) on the team.